-Finger Lakes Health provides Emergency Care Services at both the Brenda & Dave Rickey Foundation Emergency Department at Geneva General Hospital in Geneva, and Soldiers & Sailors Memorial Hospital in Penn Yan.
+Finger Lakes Health provides Emergency Services at both the Brenda & Dave Rickey Foundation Emergency Department at Geneva General Hospital in Geneva and at Soldiers & Sailors Hospital in Penn Yan.

-An emergency is a situation requiring IMMEDIATE medical attention by a physician for critical illness or serious injury.
-In many instances, you may avoid coming to the Emergency Department by first seeking the advice of your family doctor.
-But, if you need us, we are here 24 hours every day, 365 days a year to care for your urgent medical needs.
+An emergent medical condition is one requiring immediate medical attention by a physician for stabilization of a critical illness or traumatic injury.
+In many instances, you may avoid coming to the Emergency Department by seeking the advice of your Primary Care Physician, but if you need us, we are here for you 24 hours a days, 365 days a year to care for your medical needs.

-Emergency care often takes longer than you may think.
-There are many reasons for this.
+Although we have multiple processes in place to provide the fastest care possible, emergency care at times will take longer than you may expect.
 As much as possible, patients are seen on a first come, first served basis, but sometimes patients may be treated out-of-turn due to the arrival of a person whose condition is severe or life-threatening.
-Sometimes you may not see these patients because they have arrived through the ambulance entrance.
-We will provide treatment as quickly as possible and will do our best to determine priorities fairly.
-We appreciate your understanding.
+We provide treatment as quickly as possible and do our best to determine priorities fairly.

 Geneva General Hospital is a Joint Commission Certified Advanced Primary Stroke Center, New York State Department of Health Primary Stroke Center, and a Joint Commission Certified Chest Pain Center.
 What this means for you is that the physicians, nurses and medical technicians have received specialized training in the care of stroke and chest pain patients.
 Through these programs, we maintain vigorous performance improvement initiatives to ensure that our community is receiving the most advanced, up to date care available.